ysraell/random-forest-mc/README.md

 ### TODO v1.0.3:

+- Remove multithread option for concurrency.
+Is not working properly, not stable.
 - For avoid `RecursionError` and to have a appropriate depth level in the trees, we need a way to limit the recursive deepening.
 My first idea is use the `itertools.count` as counter, for every new split that reaches a given limit, create a leaf.
 However, for each split, we need a independely counter!
 The counter (or the information about the depth level) must be recursive too.
 It will increase the amount of operations.
 We could use EAFP instead LBYL: Set the max limit as given by the user and let the `try/excpet` do the work.

 ```python